nichoth/poole/_drafts/Ember-walkthrough.md

 title: Ember Walkthrough
 ---

+## Creating a Route ##
 We are using ember-cli.
 Make the first route:

     $ ember generate route nodes

-This makes `app/routes/nodes.js` and a unit test also.
-Add a hook for the model data:
+This creates a route file at `app/routes/nodes.js` plus a unit test.
+Lets open our route file and add a `model` hook.
+This tells Ember what data should be fetched when this route is active.

 ```javascript